 Understand Your Demographic

 When it comes to B2B, the audience you are aiming for will differ from that of B2C.
-In B2C marketing, businesses aim towards a huge audience demographic that can be highly diverse in age.
-However, with modern businesses that you will be targeting with your marketing, you should understand that most of these will be Millenials in the current age.
-Think about it: most millenials will be in their 30s at the very least, so you should try and understand their mindset.
+In B2C marketing, businesses aim toward a huge audience demographic that can be highly diverse in age.
+However, with modern businesses that you will be targeting with your marketing, you should understand that most of these will be millennials in the current age.
+Think about it: most millennials will be in their 30s at the very least, so you should try and understand their mindset.
 For example, cold calls used to work with older generations, but it is highly ineffective with millennials.
 In fact, this can actually put them off from dealing with your business which is why contacting them through email would be a lot better.
 As you can see, understanding the businesses you are targeting can improve your B2B marketing strategy.

 Implement Designs That Boost Productivity

 When it comes to B2C, the customers you are targeting will have a range of intentions for which they will want your products.
 When it comes to B2B, there are a few common reasons businesses will want your products or services.
 One such reason is to boost productivity in their workforce.
 Therefore, implementing a design that boosts the workforce’s productivity and demonstrates it to other businesses can significantly boost your conversion rates.
 For example, let’s consider an application.
 If the application has high loading times and too many unnecessary processes, this will slow down employee performance.
 Improving this can likely improve productivity which can help your B2B marketing strategy.